RoMcGill/H2R-PP5/README.md

 #### OrderLineItem
-has a class called OrderLineItem fields=
+Has a class called OrderLineItem fields=

    - order with a ForeignKey to Order